konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

 first or not), we compare Page's contents to these common first-page strings; if there is occurrence of at least one such string, we mark a Page to be first (thus meaning it is a splitting point).

+This tutorial can also be used with the `MultimodalFileSplittingModel`; the only difference in the initialization is that it does not require specifying a tokenizer explicitly.

 ```python
 from konfuzio_sdk.data import Project
 from konfuzio_sdk.tokenizer.regex import ConnectedTextTokenizer